You’ve been told that a board should be “generative” in order to be high performing.

-I've beta tested the following series with the public entity risk pooling community and will be rolling out new versions soon.
+I've beta tested these in the public entity risk pooling community and am working on revisions.

 DEMYSTIFYING Generative Governance